If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 – Will there be any pets?
 If yes, what type?
 This is IF you will allow pets.
 You may opt not to allow them.

-- Have the potential tenant fill out an application with pertinent information.
-This gets all information you will need down on paper.
+Have the potential tenant fill out an application with pertinent information.

 #3 – Credit & Background check.

-A background check is equally as important to determine if assertions are true and if there is any history that may raise a red flag.
+A background check* is equally as important to determine if assertions are true and if there’s any history that may raise a red flag.

 *The tenant has to agree to a credit and background check.